rmcanany/SolidEdgeHousekeeper/README.md

 If you are writing your own program, be aware several interoperability rules apply.
 See [<ins>**HousekeeperExternalPrograms**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms) for details and examples.

 ### Save model as
+Exports the file to either a non-Solid Edge format, or the same format in a different directory.

+Select the file type using the `Save As` combobox.
+Select the directory using the `Browse` button, or check the `Original Directory` checkbox.
+These controls are on the **Task Tab** below the task list.

+Images can be saved with the aspect ratio of the model, rather than the window.
+The option is called `Save as image -- crop to model size`.
+It is located on the **Configuration Tab -- General Page**.

+You can optionally create subdirectories using a formula similar to the Property Text Callout.
+For example:
+`Material %{System.Material} Gage %{System.Sheet Metal Gage}`.
+You can create nested subdirectories if desired.
+Simply use the `\` in the formula.
+For example:
+`Material %{System.Material}\Gage %{System.Sheet Metal Gage}`.

+As illustrated in the examples, a `Property set`, either `System` or `Custom`, is required.
+For more information, see the **Property Filter** section above.

+It is possible that a property contains a character that cannot be used in a file name.
+If that happens, a replacement is read from filename_charmap.txt in the Preferences directory in the Housekeeper root folder.
+You can/should edit it to change the replacement characters to your preference.
+The file is created the first time you run Housekeeper.
+For details, see the header comments in that file.

+Sheetmetal files have two additional options -- `DXF Flat (\*.dxf)` and `PDF Drawing (\*.pdf)`.

+The `DXF Flat` option saves the flat pattern of the sheet metal file.

+The `PDF Drawing` option saves the drawing of the sheet metal file.
+The drawing must have the same name as the model, and be in the same directory.
+A more flexible option may be to use the Draft `Save As`, using a `Property Filter` if needed.

 For Draft files you can optionally include a watermark image on the output.
 For the watermark, set X/W and Y/H to position the image, and Scale to change its size.
 The X/W and Y/H values are fractions of the sheet's width and height, respectively.
 So, (`0,0`) means lower left, (`0.5,0.5`) means centered, etc. Note some file formats may not support bitmap output.